kubedb/docs/docs/concepts/catalog/pgbouncer.md

 `spec.deprecated` is an optional field that specifies whether the docker images specified here is supported by the current KubeDB operator.

 The default value of this field is `false`.
-If `spec.depcrecated` is set `true`, KubeDB operator will not create the server and other respective resources for this version.
+If `spec.deprecated` is set `true`, KubeDB operator will not create the server and other respective resources for this version.

 ### spec.server.image

-`spec.server.image` is a required field that specifies the docker image which will be used to create Statfulset by KubeDB operator to create expected PgBouncer server.
+`spec.server.image` is a required field that specifies the docker image which will be used to create Statefulset by KubeDB operator to create expected PgBouncer server.

 ### spec.exporter.image